-Expats will find that culture in modern-day Kyrgyzstan is heavily influenced by its proximity and historical ties to Russia.
-Everything from language and clothing, to the music played in buses and nightclubs bears Soviet influence.
+Culture in modern-day Kyrgyzstan is heavily influenced by its proximity and historical ties to Russia.
+Everything from language and clothing to the music played in buses and nightclubs bears Soviet influence.

 Many new arrivals will find the mixture of unfamiliar Kyrgyz and Russian traditions and habits strange.
-The former Soviet Union was isolated for many years and as a result, there are very few expats who will have encountered local behaviour.
-It follows that foreigners often experience a large degree of culture shock in Kyrgyzstan.
+This former Soviet Union republic was isolated for many years and, as a result, there are very few expats who will have encountered local behaviour.
+Foreigners therefore often experience a significant degree of culture shock in Kyrgyzstan.